Has Your Life Been Touched by Breast Cancer? Then This Book is For You.

 — Karen Caterson

-I feel truly blessed to be making this book available to you.
-I put my heart and soul into it, and even now that I’m 8 years cancer-free, I find inspiration and courage for myself whenever I re-read it.
+… to be making this book available to you.
+I put my heart and soul into it, and even now that I’m many years cancer-free, I find inspiration and courage for myself whenever I re-read it.

 It fills my heart with joy knowing that you’re about to hold this book in your hands because I believe it will help to alleviate the feeling of aloneness and uncertainty you may be experiencing on your own breast cancer journey.